-At The University of Texas at Arlington, taking attendance is not required.
-Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section for the Spring 2016 term, I want to say that attendance and participation are important for this course.
+At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
+Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
+As the instructor of this section for the Summer 2016 term, I want to say that attendance and participation are important for this course.
 You are responsible for attending all meetings on time, and you should be punctual for all internship business.
 If you are late to internship, then you are responsible for notifying your contacts/supervisors immediately, at their convenience.
+Note that your Professionalism grade will suffer for poor attendance or for failing to keep up with internship commitments as reported by your supervisors.
+However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
+UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
+Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
+This date is reported to the Department of Education for federal financial aid recipients.